The Twitch Graveyard

 • ☠️ Event-Based Drops: August 2020 - April 2022

 Event-Based Drops was a system for game developers to add unique Twitch-based drops (cosmetics) as certain conditions were met in-game.
-The hope was to reward communities for watching a big moment happening in-game (i.e., a streamer beats a boss.)
-Due to lack of interest and high complexity, it was shut down in early 2022.
+The hope was to reward communities for watching a big moment happen in-game (e.g., a streamer beating a boss).
+Due to a lack of interest and high complexity, it was shut down in early 2022.

 • ☠️ Pizza Time, Silent Reading, Character Creation, Chores and Odd Jobs, Literally Just Chatting: April 2022 - April 2022